Le Cercle Rouge: Cast

+Themes

+The film's title means "The Red Circle" and refers to an epigraph which translates as:

+Melville made up the quote, just as he did with the epigraph in Le Samouraï.

 Reception

-Box Office
+Box office

 It was the fifth most popular film of the year in France.

-Critical
+Critical reviews

-Vincent Canby, in a 1993 review of a 99-minute version dubbed into English, said the film "may baffle anyone coming upon [Melville] for the first time."
+Vincent Canby, in a 1993 review of a 99-minute version dubbed into English, said the film "may baffle anyone coming upon [Melville] for the first time".
 According to Canby: